LuisLombaMartinez/typescript-unit-testing-examples/README.md

 The password checker also returns the reason why a password isn't valid.

 Once the exercise is completed, imagine there is a new requirement and you have to add a check password for admins that requires the use of numbers.
-With the approach we complete the first assignment, we can see it is very easy to add this requirement, while keeping all our tests and functionality.
+With the approach I used to complete the first assignment, it is very easy to add this requirement, while keeping all my tests and functionality.

 ---

 ## Different types of doubles with Jest
+In the project there is a directory called `doubles` where I exprimented with the different kinds of modules available in Jest.

+The first two, `stub` and `fake` are pretty simple and there are only a few examples with them.

+Mocks and spies are more complex so I made more examples for them.

+In the `test/doubles` directory there are two files.
+- `OtherUtils.test.ts` contains examples of Mocks and Spies being used to track callbacks and to mimic behaviour of functions.

+- `MockModules.test.ts` mocks the entire `OtherUtils.ts` module and also has an example on how to mock a external library such as `uuid`.